Infertility in men

 Success Rates.
 Not all IVF/ICSI cycles result in pregnancy, and not all IVF-achieved pregnancies result in live births.
 When the woman’s own eggs are used, results are better with fresh embryos than frozen embryos.
 Success rates provided by fertility clinics are not always a reliable indicator as they depend on many variables, including the age of the patients.
 The chances for success are best for women younger than age 37.

 Fertility and Seasonal Changes.
-Some studies have reported higher sperm counts in the winter than in the summer.
-For women, fertility rates as measured by treatment success are highest in months when days are longest.
+Some studies have reported higher sperm counts and better motility in the winter than in the summer.

 Everyone should eat a healthy diet rich in fresh fruits, vegetables, and whole grains.
 Replace animal fats with monounsaturated oils, such as olive oil.
 Certain specific nutrients and vitamins have been studied for their effects on male infertility and sperm health.
 They include antioxidant vitamins (vitamin C, vitamin E) and the dietary supplements L-carnitine and L-acetylcarnitine.
 To date, there is no conclusive evidence that they are effective.

 - Control any chronic medical conditions you may have such as high blood pressure and diabetes.

 - Overweight men should try to reduce their weight as obesity may be associated with infertility.